ianmaclarty/amulet/doc/scene_nodes.md

 are executed.
 The default is `false`, meaning the actions are executed.

-Note that a descendent node's actions might still be executed if it is has another, non-paused, parent.
+Note that a descendant node's actions might still be executed if it is has another, non-paused, parent.

 Updatable.